bytesculptor097/rv32im-pipelined-cpu/docs/overview.md

 - Designed to be integrated into a larger SoC or simulation environment
 - Compatible with standard Verilog simulation tools
 - Interfaces exposed for instruction memory, data memory, and external control

-## Author

-Developed by Ahtesham — with a focus on architectural clarity, hazard resilience, and waveform-level validation.